ovh/docs/pages/cloud/private-cloud/federation/guide.en-gb.md

 - LDAPS service port (636 by default)
 - Base DN (Base Distinguished Name) for users.
 This is the DN from which users will be searched.
 For example: cn=Users,dc=example,dc=com
 - Base DN (Base Distinguished Name) for groups.
 This is the DN from which groups will be searched.
 For example: cn=Groups,dc=example,dc=com
 - Username and password of a domain user that will be used to connect to the LDAPS server.
 It must be at least a read-only user on the Active Directory server sections specified on the two "Base DN" fields above.
-Must be a pre-Windows 2000 username, in the UPN format (user@eample.com).
+Must be in the UPN format (user@eample.com).

 For more information, you can refer to the [VMware documentation](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.psc.doc/GUID-98B36135-CDC1-435C-8F27-5E0D0187FF7E.html){.external}.